tpatterson1996/lcc-metadata-manual/data-management/import/sciencebase-import.md

 # Method 1:

-1. **Copy the Science Base ID \(SBID\)** from an existing ScienceBase item -The SBID is the string of letters/numbers at the end of the item’s ScienceBase URL \(e.g. [https://www.sciencebase.gov/catalog/item/\*\*5947e765e4b062508e34424a\*\*\](https://www.sciencebase.gov/catalog/item/**5947e765e4b062508e34424a**%29\)
+1. **Copy the Science Base ID \(SBID\)** from an existing ScienceBase item The SBID is the string of letters/numbers at the end of the item’s ScienceBase URL \(e.g. [https://www.sciencebase.gov/catalog/item/\*\*5947e765e4b062508e34424a\*\*](https://www.sciencebase.gov/catalog/item/**5947e765e4b062508e34424a**%29\)\)
-2. Go to ScienceBase API address: [https://api.sciencebase.gov/sbmd-service/mdjson/,](https://api.sciencebase.gov/sbmd-service/mdjson/) add the SBID to end of this link, and hit enter.
+2. Go to the ScienceBase API address: [https://api.sciencebase.gov/sbmd-service/mdjson/,](https://api.sciencebase.gov/sbmd-service/mdjson/) add the SBID to end of this link, and hit enter.
 You should see mdJSON text as below.
 If not, press enter to search again.

    ## ![](/assets/raw_text_screenshot.png)